quotient-ai/judges/README.md

 ## Usage

 ### Pick a model

-- **OpenAI:**
-  - By default, `judges` uses the OpenAI client and models due to its widespread use.
-To get started, you'll need an OpenAI API key set as an environment variable `OPENAI_API_KEY`
+By default, `judges` uses [`instructor`](https://python.useinstructor.com/) for structured outputs and models due to its widespread use.
+To get started, set your `OPENAI_API_KEY` or whatever key you want for a specific model provider.
+Refer to the instructor docs for more providers.
-- **LiteLLM:**
-  - If you would like to use models on other inference providers, `judges` also integrates with `litellm` as an extra dependency.
-Run `pip install "judges[litellm]"`, and set the appropriate API keys based on the [LiteLLM Docs](https://docs.litellm.ai/docs/#basic-usage).

-> [!TIP]
-> If you choose to use `litellm` to use 3rd-party inference providers, and the model you want is not available via the function below, check the docs of the inference provider directly since `litellm` docs may not always be up to date.

 ### Send data to an LLM